rec/jacktrip/documentation/git/basics.md

 A typical developer working on JackTrip will have to learn very little about git.

-The setup is half a dozen steps, and then there are not even a half dozen simple commands used nearly all the time.
+The setup is half a dozen steps.
+After that, then there are not even a half dozen simple commands used nearly all the time.

 ## If it's just a few commands, what is all this other stuff?